 Skip to Main Content

-University Library Services
+University of Sunderland Library

-Copyright for Library resources
+Copyright for Library Resources

-A guide to assist staff and students with the lawful use of copyrighted library resources at the University of Sunderland Libraries
+A guide to assist staff and students with the lawful use of copyrighted library resources at the University of Sunderland

-The NLA Licence
+NLA Licence

 The NLA Licence held by the University covers: